numpy/numpy/doc/source/dev/development_advanced_debugging.rst

 - Caches can mean that errors (specifically memory leaks) may not be detected or are only detect at a later, unrelated time.

-A big advantage of valgrind is that it has no requirements aside valgrind itself (although you probably want to use debug builds for better tracebacks).
+A big advantage of valgrind is that it has no requirements aside from valgrind itself (although you probably want to use debug builds for better tracebacks).

 Use together with ``pytest``
 ----------------------------
-You can run the test suit with valgrind which will work may be sufficient when you are only interested in a few tests::
+You can run the test suite with valgrind which may be sufficient when you are only interested in a few tests::

-    PYTHOMMALLOC=malloc valgrind python runtests.py -t numpy/core/tests/test_multiarray.py -- --continue-on-collection-errors
+    PYTHOMMALLOC=malloc valgrind python runtests.py \
+     -t numpy/core/tests/test_multiarray.py -- --continue-on-collection-errors

-Note the ``--continue-on-collection-errors``, which is currently necessary due to missing ``longdouble`` support causing failures (this will usually not be necessary if you do not run the full test suit).
+Note the ``--continue-on-collection-errors``, which is currently necessary due to missing ``longdouble`` support causing failures (this will usually not be necessary if you do not run the full test suite).

 If you wish to detect memory leaks you will also require ``--show-leak-kinds=definite`` and possibly more valgrind options.
 Just as for ``pytest-leaks`` certain